 GEP Faculty Development Program.
 September – November 2019.
 Open to any faculty actively teaching in UCF’s GEP.
 Faculty from across disciplines represented in the GEP collaborate to make their courses more integrative and engaging.
 They participate in five sessions focused on topics like active learning, incorporating open educational resources, transparency in assignment design and new approaches to meaningful assessment.
 Please submit applications by August 30.

 GEP Teaching Squares.
 Fall 2019.
 Open to faculty who have completed the GEP Faculty Development Program.
 Teaching squares bring together four faculty from different disciplines who agree to visit one another’s classes over the course of a semester.
 They then meet and discuss what they have learned.
 The goal is to create space for conversations about integrative learning and to reflect on one’s own pedagogy.

 Assessment Pilot of the Newly Integrated GEP.
 During the 2019-2020 academic year, a team of GEP faculty will collaborate to create and pilot a new program level assessment of UCF’s GEP.
 They will build on the accomplishments of previous faculty teams who have laid the groundwork by developing foundation-level learning outcomes and exploring how to assess them across multiple disciplines.

-Melody A. Bowdon Ph.D.
+Melody A. Bowdon, Ph.D.

-Message from the Interim Vice Provost
+Message from the Associate Vice Provost